Bruna-Portilho/BP-Rossmann-Sales-Model/README.md

 # Conclusion

-Considering the first CRISP_DS cycle, the final model presented a usefull performance, considering the MAPE (Mean Absolute Percentage Error) of 0.11.
+Considering the first CRISP-DS cycle, the final model presented a usefull performance, considering the MAPE (Mean Absolute Percentage Error) of 0.11.
 However, for some stores, higher MAPE values were observed, such as 0.37 and 0.52, but this is a point that could be improved in the next CRISP cycle.

 # Technologies
 - Jupyter notebook